Pylons/pyramid/docs/narr/templates.rst

 a result of rendering by defining :term:`renderer globals`.

-What any particular renderer does with these system values is up to the renderer itself, but most template renderers, including Chameleon and Mako renderers, make these names available as top-level template variables.
+What any particular renderer does with these system values is up to the renderer itself, but most template renderers make these names available as top-level template variables.

 .. index::
    pair: renderer; templates